 Some images in this post can be clicked to view larger.
 To see a list of posts showing details on how I made things or what materials I used, click this link.
 I have a post on punchneedle tip and tricks as well as finishing a French knot rug.

-The Persian - original latch hook chart by Patons - starting soon
+The Persian - French knots on cotton - original latch hook chart by Patons - starting soon

 Tribal Foxes Rug - cross stitch, 32ct Jobelan - adapted from vintage original, work in progress

 Horses and Birds Rug - adapted from a book on Ukrainian embroidery, charted on Pattern Maker Pro - future project

 Tree Ring Rug - freehand French knots, inspired by modern original

 Blue Medallion rug, chart provided by Jorge Cubells